Qualified doctors Certified medications Online consultation with aftercare

 What is happening in your body?

-While the exact causes of brain zaps during the menopausal transition are not yet fully understood, hormonal changes around menopause are thought to be contributors.
+While the exact causes of brain zaps during menopause are not yet fully understood, hormonal changes are thought to be contributors.
 However, the underlying mechanism in the body that causes you to experience these shocks is not entirely clear.

 It is believed that shifting hormones cause your nervous system to misinterpret signals, preventing neurons in your brain from doing their job properly.
 Strangely enough, this nerve miscommunication feels like a brief electric jolt to the head (or in other parts of your body).

 Oestrogen stimulates the production of serotonin.
-When oestrogen levels begin to fluctuate and fall around menopause, serotonin levels in the brain drop, too.
-Serotonin is a chemical that promotes feelings of well-being and happiness (which is why, among other things, feeling down or depressed can be common symptoms of perimenopause and menopause).
-Abrupt changes in serotonin levels can cause electrical shock-like sensations.
+When oestrogen levels begin to fluctuate and fall during menopause, serotonin levels in the brain drop, too.
+Serotonin is a chemical that promotes feelings of well-being and happiness (which is why feeling down or depressed is common during perimenopause and menopause).
+Abrupt changes in serotonin levels can also cause electrical shock-like sensations.

 There is scientific evidence that suggests that brain zaps are a side effect of abruptly stopping certain medications, especially antidepressants.
 However, even if you don't stop abruptly and slowly taper off antidepressants, you can still get these symptoms.
 Why?
 Because serotonin levels in the brain suddenly drop.
 The same applies to drug use, which also affects serotonin levels in the brain.